 The allocation of parental responsibilities, often referred to as "child custody", is the process of awarding childcare responsibilities to different caretakers.

 A custody arrangement becomes legally-binding through a parenting plan once approved by a judge in court.

-Oftentimes, only one caretaker is given primary custody of the child.
-The parent with primary responsibility for their child is called the custodial parent.
-The parent that has not been given primary custody is the child's non-custodial parent.
+Oftentimes, only one caretaker is given primary custody of a child.
+The caretaker with primary custody is called the custodial parent.
+The legal parent that is not given primary custody is the child's non-custodial parent.

-Alternatively, both of the child's parents can be given joint-custody.
+Alternatively, two parents can be given joint-custody of a child.